SnowyMouse/invader/CONTRIBUTING.md

   license header, including the modification to add the license comment but not the modification list, itself, of course.

-### License conventions
-These apply to license headers and licensing.

-- The first line of every source file must be a single-line comment, `SPDX-License-Identifier: GPL-3.0-only`, unless comments are not supported for that particular file type (e.g. `.tag_indices`)
-- Everything must be contributed under the project's license, the GNU General Public License version 3 **only**
-- If using GPLv3-only compatible code (e.g. "GPLv2/GPLv3 or later", MIT, public
-  domain, etc.), indicate at the top of the file (below the aforementioned single-line comment) that this version of the file is released under GPLv3 only.
-This is done for clarity.

 ### File name conventions
 This applies to how files and directories are named.